Deflation: Japan

 In November 2009, Japan returned to deflation, according to The Wall Street Journal.
 Bloomberg L.P. reports that consumer prices fell in October 2009 by a near-record 2.2%.
 It was not until 2014 that new economic policies laid out by Prime Minister Shinzo Abe finally allowed for significant levels of inflation to return.
-However, the Covid-19 recession once again led to deflation in 2020, with consumer good prices quickly falling, prompting heavy government stimulus worth over 20% of GDP.

-As a result, it is likely that deflation will remain as a long term economic issue for Japan.
+However, the COVID-19 recession once again led to deflation in 2020, with consumer good prices quickly falling, prompting heavy government stimulus worth over 20% of GDP.
+As a result, it is likely that deflation will remain as a long-term economic issue for Japan.

 United Kingdom

 During World War I the British pound sterling was removed from the gold standard.
 The motivation for this policy change was to finance World War I; one of the results was inflation, and a rise in the gold price, along with the corresponding drop in international exchange rates for the pound.
 When the pound was returned to the gold standard after the war it was done on the basis of the pre-war gold price, which, since it was higher than equivalent price in gold, required prices to fall to realign with the higher target value of the pound.

-The UK experienced deflation of approx 10% in 1921, 14% in 1922, and 3 to 5% in the early 1930s.
+The UK experienced deflation of approximately 10% in 1921, 14% in 1922, and 3 to 5% in the early 1930s.